mf-dlcz/AI/week_1/deep_learning.md

 - Two crucial components in the transformer architecture are the **encoder** and the **decoder**.

 - **Encoder**
-Processes and understands the input sequence.
+The encoder processes and understands the input sequence.
-It takes the input, like a sentence in NLP, and creates a contextual representation of the input.
+    - It takes the _input_, like a sentence in NLP, and creates a contextual representation of the input.
 The encoder does this by using multiple transformer encoder layers.
 These layers use attention mechanisms to capture the relationships between different parts of the input.

-The output of the encoder is a set of hidden states, or encodings, which capture the meaning and structure of the input sequence.
+    - The _output_ of the encoder is a set of hidden states, or encodings, which capture the meaning and structure of the input sequence.

 - **Decoder**
 The decoder generates the output sequence.
-It takes the encodings from the encoder and creates the output one token at a time.
-The decoder also uses attention mechanisms.
+    - It takes the encodings from the _encoder_ and creates the output one token at a time.

+    - The decoder also uses attention mechanisms.
 However, it focuses on the relationship between the current output token and the input sequence.
 The decoder has multiple transformer decoder layers.
     These layers use the previous output tokens and the encoder's output to predict the next token in the sequence.
 The interaction between the encoder and decoder is key for transformer architectures.
     It allows the architectures to effectively create and understand sequences of data for many deep learning applications.

 ### Transformer Architectures
 - **Encoder-only Transformers**
+    - Encoder-only transformers are designed to process and understand a single input sequence, without generating any output sequence.

+    Example BERT model

+Encoder-only transformers are particularly useful for tasks where the goal is to extract information or understanding from the input, without generating any output.

 - **Encoder-Decoder Transformers**
+    - Encoder-decoder transformers are designed to generate an output sequence based on an input sequence.

+Encoder-decoder transformers are designed to generate an output sequence based on an input sequence.

 - **Decoder-only Transformers**
+    - Decoder-only transformers are designed to generate an output sequence by iteratively predicting the next token, without any explicit encoding of the input.

+    Example GPT model

+Decoder-only transformers are particularly useful for tasks that require generating coherent and contextually relevant text, such as creative writing, dialogue systems, and code generation.

 ## Self-supervised Learning